WIS-MICC-CellObservatory/Crypts_SpatialOrganization/README.md

 1. Open selected image
 2. Segment the crypts
-	a.
-Apply Ilastik pixels classification to get Probability map (and save it to output folder)
+- Apply Ilastik pixels classification to get Probability map (and save it to output folder)
-  	b.
-Smooth the crypt prediction probabilities using gaussian bluhr (sigma=2)
+- Smooth the crypt prediction probabilities using gaussian bluhr (sigma=2)
-  	c.
-Use Hysteresis Thresholding on the crypt prediction probabilities to get labeled mask of candidate crypt objects
+- Use Hysteresis Thresholding on the crypt prediction probabilities to get labeled mask of candidate crypt objects
-  	d.
-Fill holes in candidate Crypt objects
+- Fill holes in candidate Crypt objects
-  	e.
-Filter candidate Crypt objects by size (>300 um^2) and Circularity (>0.1)
+- Filter candidate Crypt objects by size (>300 um^2) and Circularity (>0.1)
-  	f.
-Save the segmented ROIS, the labeled image and original image with overlay of the segmentation
+- Save the segmented ROIS, the labeled image and original image with overlay of the segmentation
 3. Perform spatial analysis
-  	a. calculate border-to-border distances between crypts (just as a way to save computation time)
+- Calculate border-to-border distances between crypts (just as a way to save computation time)
-  	b. calculate border-to-border (b2b) distances to CCNN (=8) closest crypts
+- Calculate border-to-border (b2b) distances to CCNN (=8) closest crypts
-  	c. for each crypt measure:
-  		- size,
-  		- b2b distance to closest crypt,
-  		- average b2b distance to 3 closest crypts,
-  		- number of crypts for which b2b distance is smaller than DistToCheckNN (=20um)
+- For each crypt measure: size, b2b distance to closest crypt, average b2b distance to 3 closest crypts, number of crypts for which b2b distance is smaller than DistToCheckNN (=20um)
-  	d. calculate average values for all crypts in the image and add line with averge values to the summary table
+- Calculate average values for all crypts in the image and add line with averge values to the summary table
-  	e. save images color-coded with the above measures
+- Save images color-coded with the above measures

 ## Output